DataBiosphere/jade-data-repo/tools/manual-snapshot-cleanup/README.md

 - [Done?]
 - Everything looks okay here.
 All of the group policies on this dataset are correct, according to a SAM query.
 Am I missing something?
 I put together the "viewACLS.sh" to see all of the permissions in one spot
 3. **Delete Snapshot File *Dependencies* from Firestore**
-- [TODO] Run cleanup-snapshot-firestore.py script
+- [SKIP - not worth risk of deleting the wrong thing] Run cleanup-snapshot-firestore.py script
 - Question: Getting 1785 entries to be deleted from firestore for one HCA snapshot.
 Does this number make sense?
 4. **Delete Files for Snapshot from Firestore**
-- [TODO] Run cleanup-snapshot-firestore.py script
+- [SKIP - not worth risk of deleting the wrong thing] Run cleanup-snapshot-firestore.py script
 - Question: Getting 35195 entries to be deleted for this snapshot.
 Does this make sense?

 ## Step 4: Delete Snapshot Metadata Step